MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     escaped-char  = "\" (VCHAR / WSP)
     contiguous    = 1*(basic-visible / escaped-char)
-    quoted-string = DQUOTE *(contiguous / WSP) DQUOTE value         = quoted-string / contiguous
+    quoted-string = DQUOTE *(contiguous / WSP) DQUOTE SvcParamValue = quoted-string / contiguous
-    pair          = display-key "=" value
+    pair          = display-key "=" SvcParamValue
     SvcParam      = display-key / pair
     SvcParams     = [SvcParam *(WSP SvcParam)]

-The `value` format is intended to match the definition of &lt;character-string&gt;
+The SvcParamValue format is intended to match the definition of &lt;character-string&gt;
 in {{!RFC1035}} Section 5.1.
 (Unlike &lt;character-string&gt;, the length
-of a `value` is not limited to 255 characters.)
+of a SvcParamValue is not limited to 255 characters.)

 Unrecognized keys are represented in presentation format as "keyNNNNN" where NNNNN is the numeric